 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step-by-step installation of the TeamSpeak on a CentOS 8.
+I will show you the step-by-step installation of the TeamSpeak on CentOS 8.

 Install TeamSpeak on CentOS 8

 Step 1.
 First, let’s start by ensuring your system is up-to-date.

 sudo dnf update sudo dnf install epel-release sudo dnf install nano wget perl tar net-tools bzip2

 Step 2.
 Disable SELinux on the CentOS system.

 Now we deactivate “SELinux” in the server and install security software using the following command:

 Before installing, we need to create a new user on our server, this user will be used for the installation and running of TeamSpeak.
 For security reasons this user will not have

 Next, download the latest version of TeamSpeak from the official site with the following command:

 Extract the downloaded file with the following command below: